manatlan/htag/README.md

 [![Test](https://github.com/manatlan/htag/actions/workflows/unittests.yml/badge.svg)](https://github.com/manatlan/htag/actions/workflows/unittests.yml)

 A new python library to create UI (or UI toolkit), which can be rendered in anything which can render **html/js/css**.
-Thoses can be a browser, a pywebview, an android/apk, or anything based on cef, depending on an "htag runner" (`*`) !
+Thoses can be a browser, a pywebview, an android/apk, or anything based on cef, depending on an [htag runner](https://manatlan.github.io/htag/runners/) !

  * For a **desktop app** : You can use the [PyWebView runner](https://manatlan.github.io/htag/runners/#pywebwiew), which will run the UI in a pywebview container (or "ChromeApp runner", in a local chrome app mode).
  * For a **web app** : You can use the [WebHTTP runner](https://manatlan.github.io/htag/runners/#webhttp), which will run the UI in a web server, and serve the UI on client side, in a browser.